 Some confusion about the warming trend has recently been generated by assertions that Earth's temperature has been dropping for the last ten years.
 These statements are based on the fact that 1998 was abnormally hot due to the strongest El Nino event in the last century.
 The years following 1998 were indeed cooler than 1998, but the long-term trend still shows continued warming.
 There are many factors that affect global temperatures in a single year, and it is not surprising that one year might be cooler than the preceding year.
 But the global warming trend is a matter of decades, not just one or two years.
-The long-term trend is clear: The 1980's, 1990's and 2000's were each warmer than all earlier decades since reliable records began in 1880, and each of the last three decades set a new and statistically significant record (Arndt, Baringer, and Johnson, 2010).
-The average global temperatures in 2005 and 2010 were the warmest ever recorded.
+The long-term trend is still clear: Seven of the eight warmest years on record have occurred since 2001, and the ten warmest years on record have all occurred since 1995.